eVanilla/instabot.rb/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/eVanilla/instabot.rb

-Also i have to say thank you for all you guys who contributed on this project
+Also i have to say thank you for all you guys who contributed to this project [Contributors](https://github.com/eVanilla/instabot.rb/graphs/contributors)

 and if you like it just... hit the star button to make me __(us)__ happy! (≖ᴗ≖✿)

 ## Used gems

 * Activesupport
+* Mechanize
 * Colorize
-* Mechanize
 * hashie

 ## What's new in the future ?